 The Cathedral of Brunswick is termed as a ‘dom’ in the local language.
 It’s an impressive work of medieval architecture and was built by Henry the Lion, the famous Duke of Saxony and his wife, during the late 12th century.
 Both of them are buried here in front of the altar.

-If you are in the city, this place is a must-visit.
+If you are in the city, this cathedral is a must-visit.
 Located in the center of the city, this place is the center of life here.
 Its beautiful architecture, picturesque artworks, and stained glasses will amaze you.
 There is also a quiet area for contemplation.
 If you visit this place during Christmas, you should also check the amazing Christmas market in the city square.

 2. Arche Noah Zoo